pknowles/cropall/README.md

 I'm surprised there aren't others out there, or maybe I didn't spend long enough searching. `click2crop` looks good but is not free.

-This is really a minimal GUI and preview for an imagemagick `convert in.jpg -crop <stuff> -resize <stuff> out.jpg` command.
+This is really a minimal GUI and preview for the following imagemagick command:

+    convert in.jpg -crop <region> -resize <fit> out.jpg

 # Install